Justin Baldoni has built a career on feminism – but does it all mean nothing?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The document states that midway through filming It Ends With Us – an adaptation of Colleen Hoover’s bestselling book of the same name – a meeting took place to address what Lively calls a “hostile work environment,” in which she made a series of requirements in order for her to continue working on the film.
+The document states that midway through filming It Ends With Us – an adaptation of Colleen Hoover’s bestselling book of the same name – a meeting took place to address what Lively calls a “hostile work environment”, in which she listed a series of requirements for her to continue working on the film.
 These included no showing nude videos or images of women to Lively, as well as no more discussions about the Gossip Girl star’s personal experiences with sex.
 No further mentions of cast and crew’s genitalia, as well as no more inquiries about her weight.

 The lawsuit also alleges that Baldoni “inserted improvised gratuitous sexual content and/or scenes involving nudity into the film (including for an underage character) in highly unsettling ways”.

-There are many more allegations listed in the lawsuit, which also claims that fan backlash against Lively in the lead up to and after the film’s release was part of a carefully orchestrated effort by Baldoni’s PR team to “destroy” her reputation.
+There are many more allegations listed in the lawsuit, which also claims that fan backlash against Lively in the lead-up to the film and after its release was part of a carefully orchestrated effort by Baldoni’s PR team to “destroy” her reputation.

-Baldoni has built an entire brand around being an ally for women.
+Baldoni has built an entire brand around being an ally to women.

 It began on social media, where Baldoni regularly spoke about feminism, but was cemented by the aforementioned Ted Talk – in which the actor performed a mea culpa on behalf of masculinity.
 “I believe that as men, it’s time we start to see past our privilege and recognise that we are not just part of the problem,” he said.
 “Fellas, we are the problem.”